-Recently we spent time looking at the Parthenon in Athens, in my opinion one of the greatest buildings ever constructed.
+Recently we spent time looking at the Parthenon in Athens, which, along with Egypt’s Great Pyramid, stands as a seminal achievement of ancient architecture.
 I think that looking at architecture is one of the best ways to gain insight into the past.
 I didn’t come up with this idea, but borrowed it from the man to whom this site pays homage.
 As I have said before, a civilization might throw a banking system together haphazardly, but would not do so with a sculpture.
 And buildings, more so than individual works of genius, reveal more because they involve the mind and skills of whole civilizations.

 They built it atop of their Acropolis, the highest point in the city which served as Athens’ religious epicenter.

 The building as it looks today. . .